Dog Obedience Training Programs

 • Meet a friendly stranger without jumping and without a hostile or fearful reaction

-• Allow a stranger to pet and brush the dog and examine paws
+• Allow a stranger to pet and brush the dog and examine the paws

 • Walk on a loose leash with the owner or handler maintaining heel position